copyleft-org/copyleft-guide/CONTRIBUTING.md

 See the section "Merge Request and Patch Workflow" below for more information on the details of doing that.

-However, the editor-in-chief do not want lack of Git and/or LaTeX knowledge to create an entry barrier for potential contributors.
-Therefore, the editor-in-chief happily accepts contributions and ideas via the following
+However, lack of Git and/or LaTeX knowledge is *not a barrier* for contribution to this project.
+Useful contributions will be accepted by the following means as well:
-means:

   * Patches posted to
     [the mailing list](http://lists.copyleft.org/cgi-bin/mailman/listinfo/discuss).